Thomas Clarkson (1760–1846)

 Thomas Clarkson was one of the main architects of the anti-slavery movement.
 A strenuous protagonist, he co-founded The Society for the Abolition of the Slave Trade and helped to achieve the passage of the Slave Trade Act of 1807, which was to end the British trade in slaves.
 This article recounts his extraordinary campaign against slavery and special contribution to English social history.

-Thomas Clarkson was born at Wisbech in Cambridgeshire, on 28th March 1760, the son of an headmaster and clergyman.
-His father died when he was six years old and he was raised by his mother.
+Thomas Clarkson was born at Wisbech in Cambridgeshire, on 28th March 1760, the son of a headmaster and clergyman.
+His father died when he was only six and his mother raised him on her own.
 He attended his local grammar school and later went to St Paul’s School in London, before matriculating at St. John’s College, Cambridge, in 1779.

-This red haired man standing over six feet tall, seemed to be destined for an academic or clerical career.
-Indeed, he was ordained deacon.
+This red haired man stood over six feet tall.
+He seemed to be destined for a distinguished academic or clerical career; and so, predictably, he became an ordained deacon.

-Clarkson won first prize for his essay.
+He won first prize for his essay.
 In the summer of 1785, Cambridge University invited him back to read it at the Senate House.
-After the talk, he decided to travel to London to get his work published.
+After his presentation, he decided to travel to London to get his work published.

 He described the moment as a spiritual experience and ‘a direct revelation from God ordering me to devote my life to abolishing the trade.’